ThatOne2/LearningGRPCAgain/README.md

 ````

 ___

 Step 4.
 Make the methods that you defined in the proto file that the service would have.
 (If you
-look in my example it is SayHelloName and SayHelloUser)
+look in my example it is SayHelloName and SayHelloUser

----
+___

 **Little Explanation here:**

 So we make two methods by these names in server so that the client can call them.